lily-aung/SFND_3D_Object_Tracking/README.md

 <br>

-Both FAST+ORB & FAST+BRIEF  gives -inf values,it is caused by the distribution of keypoints didn't satisfy distance thrshold.
+Both FAST+ORB & FAST+BRIEF  gives -inf values,it is caused by the distribution of keypoints didn't satisfy distance threshold.
 BRISK+BRIEF gives the most reasonable results however some TTC times are longer than LiDAR's.